-Staff recommended rejection of these comments.
+The Board voted unanimously to reject these comments.
 Section 1032.3 was not intended to address only the competency examination requirements; rather, it was intended to explain all of the requirements of the candidate's portfolio in relation to the specified competency.
 A complete portfolio submitted to the Board must contain documentation of the relevant clinical experiences and the competency examinations for each required competency.
 Including the numerical requirements for clinical experiences in Section 1032.2 was intended to eliminate the potential duplication that the proposed language would have had if the clinical experience requirements had been distributed amongst each applicable competency section.
-Additionally, staff did not believe it is necessary or would provide further clarity by moving "Acceptable Patient Criteria" before "Competency Examination Requirements" as there does not seem to be any added benefit.
-Staff recommends clarifying the language in subdivision (a) to clarify that it is applicable to the portfolio examination in its entirety.
+Additionally, the Board does not believe it is necessary or would provide further clarity by moving "Acceptable Patient Criteria" before "Competency Examination Requirements" as there does not seem to be any added benefit.
+The Board did vote to modify the text in subdivision (a) to clarify that it is applicable to the portfolio examination in its entirety.